Profile likelihood analysis for a stochastic model of diffusion in heterogeneous media: Results and Discussion

 We provide additional insight into the identifiability of $\theta$ for the three-layer problem by computing various bivariate profiles.
-Results in Figure \ref{F4}(e)-(g) and (h)-(j) show the two-dimensional regions that define 95\% confidence interval based on the exact (red) and approximate (green) likelihoods, respectively.
+Results in Figure \ref{F5}(e)-(g) and (h)-(j) show the two-dimensional regions that define 95\% confidence interval based on the exact (red) and approximate (green) likelihoods, respectively.
 As in the univariate profiles, these bivariate profiles indicate that we can accurately estimate $h_1$, but $h_2$ and $h_3$ are not identifiable with this data.
-As in the two-layer problem, one option to improve the identifiability of $h_2$ and $h_3$ would be to collect additional data.
-For example, one option for this would be to increase the number of points at which particles are released, and another option would be to increase the number of particles released at each point.
-While generating additional data is straightforward using a simulation model, if we recall the experimental constraints faced by Andrews et al.~\cite{Andrews2016}, it is clear that simply collecting additional measurements at different spatial resolutions is not feasible.
+As in the two-layer problem, one option to improve the identifiability of $h_2$ and $h_3$ would be to collect additional data. \cbl For example, one option for this would be to increase the number of points at which particles are released, and another option would be to increase the number of particles released at each point.
+Varying these aspects of the experimental design is straightforward using the codes provided on \href{https://github.com/ProfMJSimpson/StochasticIdentifiability}{GitHub}. \cb While generating additional data is straightforward using the simulation model, if we recall the experimental constraints faced by Andrews et al.~\cite{Andrews2016}, it is clear that simply collecting additional measurements at different spatial resolutions is not always feasible in practice.
 Therefore, another approach is to interpret the same data using a simpler model, often called \textit{model reduction}~\cite{Eisenberg2013,Eisenberg2014}.